 What to Do

 The arrival of colder waters means that humpback whales are likely swimming around the Galapágos Islands, and wildlife viewing is at its prime.
-April is one of the best months for visiting the Galapágos Islands, as dramatic scenes play out between wildlife species.
-As the hatching season for the giant tortoise draws to a close, the females will lay two to 16 eggs, which hatch and make their way to the surface.
+April is one of the best months to visit the Galapágos Islands, as dramatic scenes unfold among wildlife.
+As the hatching season for the giant tortoise draws to a close, the females lay 2-16 eggs, which hatch and emerge to the surface.
 Circling hawks try to steal hatchlings away as the babies scurry for cover.

-Green sea turtle hatchlings also start making their way from their nest to the sea during night time.
-The timing is carefully chosen by the turtles to avoid predators that lurk around during day time, including hawks, mocking birds, and frigate birds.
-You will also see land iguana hatchlings when taking land-based tours or trips on island cruises.
+Green sea turtle hatchlings also start making their way from their nest to the sea at night.
+The turtles carefully time their movements to avoid predators that lurk during the day, including hawks, mockingbirds, and frigatebirds.
+You'll also see land iguana hatchlings when taking land-based tours or trips on island cruises.
 The land iguanas face predators as well, and in April, you might spot them hanging around the nests, looking for a newborn to have for dinner.

 Events in April

-The Holy Week.
-Starting between March 19 and March 22, this Catholic holiday is one of the most significant events on the Galapágos Islands and in Ecuador.
-The holy week begins with Palm Sunday and ends on Easter Sunday.
-The celebrations are celebrated with parades and daily processions in nearly every town.
+Semana SantaNationwide.
+This Catholic holiday, celebrated in the week leading up to Easter, is one of the most significant events on the Galapágos Islands and in Ecuador.
+Holy Week begins with Palm Sunday and ends on Easter Sunday.
+Celebrations include parades and daily processions in nearly every town.

 Galapágos Cruises: Suggested Itineraries.
 From snorkeling with sea turtles and hiking up a dormant volcano to spotting giant tortoises and penguins, a journey aboard a cruise brings an array of incredible sights and activities.

 Galapágos Islands Land-Based Adventure Tour - 10 Days.
-You will explore the pirate and whaler caves on Floreana Island and enjoy snorkeling or scuba diving at Kicker Rock—famed for its stunning marine life.
-Visit the Charles Darwin Research Station with a thrilling downhill bike ride in the San Cristobal Highlands.
+You'll explore the pirate and whaler caves on Isla Floreana and enjoy snorkeling or scuba diving at Kicker Rock—famed for its stunning marine life.
+Visit the Charles Darwin Research Station with a thrilling downhill bike ride in the Isla San Cristóbal Highlands.

 More Helpful Information